This is part of series of posts about associative grouping:

 Comparing the performance when processing these two graphs made much more difference.
 Running in a small Docker container, the CTE approach took almost 13 seconds, where the graph approach took only 42ms.

-In the last post of this series we will look at performance.
-In particular we will try and gauge how the approaches scale as we increase the number of rows (and therefore disconnected graphs) in the table.
+As I get time in the future I’d like to look at the performance of these solutions, particularly to try and gauge how the approaches scale as we increase the number of rows (and therefore disconnected graphs) in the table.
 We will also consider how performance changes as we make our graphs:

 - Larger (more hops)